alitonia/SeoSnap/README.md

 ![alt dashboard](assets/doc-read-api.png)

 * Crawl your website:
     * `docker-compose run cachewarmer cache your_website_id`.
-Might take some time if site is big.
+Might take some time if the site is big.
     * Other options to crawl with: https://github.com/experius/SeoSnap-Cache-Warmer#commands